LucasColas/AI-Ultimate-Tic-Tac-Toe/README.md

 ### Prerequisites
 You need Python 3.7.x.
 Python 3.8 can be good too.
 But perhaps there will be bugs with Pygame.
-So you also need Pygame.
+Thus you also need Pygame.

 ### Play versus another human